-Files created on external storage, such as SD Cards, are globally readable and writable.
-Because external storage can be removed by the user and also modified by any application, you should not store sensitive information using external storage.
+Files created on external storage, such as SD cards, are globally readable and writable.
+Because external storage can be removed by the user and also modified by any application, don't store sensitive information using external storage.

-As with data from any untrusted source, you should perform input validation when handling data from external storage.
-We strongly recommend that you not store executables or class files on external storage prior to dynamic loading.
+You should Perform input validation when handling data from external storage as you would with data from any untrusted source.
+You should not store executables or class files on external storage prior to dynamic loading.
 If your app does retrieve executable files from external storage, the files should be signed and cryptographically verified prior to dynamic loading.

 Using content providers